AmmarAbdelateif0-0/C_Sharp/C Sharp/C Sharp.md

 -------------------
 ### Private Constructor and Factory Method :

-private constructor : anyone want to make an instance of class must do that in the class. but we can create a method return class and this method must to be `static` .
+private constructor : anyone want to make an instance of class must create in the same class. but we can create a method return class and this method must to be `static` .

 ```cs